 Criminal Records & Employment

 To create an example of these challenges created by a criminal conviction, let's look at one of the most significant problems convicted offenders face in the aftermath of a conviction: employment.
-Jobs, work, and employment have become some of the most widely used terms floating around in recent years.
 With a national economy that is struggling to gain solid footing after one of the worst economic declines in U.S. history, competition for jobs is at its peak.
 As such, employers often use background checks to weed out less-than-favorable applicants.

 Whether or not this is fair or the best approach to finding workers is a question with much debate.
 Judging a book by its cover, as they say, is never a good policy, yet it happens all the time to convicted offenders who are looking for work.
 As unfortunate as it may be, employers will view a person – often someone they have never met in person or observed in action – on paper.
 If this paper is a criminal record showing a criminal conviction or several convictions, they often cast it aside in favor of others, even if that convicted individual is qualified and capable and regardless of whether this individual has made great efforts to put their past behind them and lead a productive, law-abiding life.

 The problems convicted individuals face in the workforce are extremely pervasive and continually perpetuated throughout the country.
 It is, in many ways, one of the largest barriers people face when attempting to put their life back on track.
 In fact, numerous studies have found that problems finding employment and stability in civic life are often at the root of criminal recidivism – the term used to describe a convicted individual's return to a life of crime and incarceration.
 As a result, national efforts have been made to help convicted individuals transition into society and find gainful employment.